greyboxaudio/SG-323/README.md

 VST® is a registered trademark of Steinberg Media Technologies GmbH.

 ## Build It Yourself!
-You can build the VST3 and CLAP releases yourself!
+You can build the VST3, CLAP, AU & LV2 releases yourself!
 *AAX requires digital signing from PACE as well as Apple & Microsoft and can not be loaded into Pro Tools.
 If Pro Tools is your main DAW  you can use a third party plugin wrapper like the free Waves StudioVerse Audio Effects to load the VST3.*

 ### Windows 11